ethangillengg/nvim/README.md

 - [x] [ms-jpq/coq_nvim](https://github.com/ms-jpq/coq_nvim) - Fast as F@%$ Neovim completion.
 SQLite, concurrent scheduler, hundreds of hours of optimization.
 - [ ] [rebelot/heirline.nvim](https://github.com/rebelot/heirline.nvim) - Heirline.nvim is a no-nonsense Neovim Statusline plugin designed around recursive inheritance to be exceptionally fast and versatile.
 - [ ] [jubnzv/virtual-types.nvim](https://github.com/jubnzv/virtual-types.nvim) - Show type annotations as virtual text.
+- [ ] [lukas-reineke/indent-blankline.nvim](https://github.com/lukas-reineke/indent-blankline.nvim) - IndentLine replacement in Lua with more features and treesitter support.
 - [ ] [ray-x/navigator.lua](https://github.com/ray-x/navigator.lua) - Learn existing code quickly and navigate code like a breeze.
 A swiss army knife makes exploring LSP and 🌲Treesitter symbols a piece of 🍰.
 - [ ] [sindrets/diffview.nvim](https://github.com/sindrets/diffview.nvim) - Single tabpage interface for easily cycling through diffs for all modified files for any git rev.
 - [ ] [gorbit99/codewindow.nvim](https://github.com/gorbit99/codewindow.nvim) - Minimap plugin, that is closely integrated with treesitter and the builtin LSP to display more information to the user.